Kondoa Irangi rock paintings

 On the road going from Dodoma to Ngorongoro Crater (the gateway to the African Great Migration) is the village of Kolo, north of Kondoa.

 It is also possible to visit other sites if you have a couple of days.
-This is absolutely one of the most fascinating place we visited in Tanzania.
-Otherwise is a perfect stopover on the otherwise pretty boring road to Dodoma or Babati.
+This is absolutely one of the most fascinating places we visited in Tanzania.
+Otherwise, it is a perfect stopover on the otherwise pretty boring road to Dodoma or Babati.

 Different kinds of paintings: red, black, and white